dmj/ntriples/README.md

 ### Triple

-a **triple** is represented as an array with subject, predicate and object as members at the position 0, 1, and 2 respectively.
+A **triple** is represented as an array with subject, predicate and object as members at the position 0, 1, and 2 respectively.

 ### URI